sombewendin/sombewendin/README.md

 - 👋 Hi, I’m @sombewendin
-- 👀 I’m interested in ...
+- 👀 I’m interested in python programming
-- 🌱 I’m currently learning web programming
+- 🌱 I’m currently learning python with Jonathan Roux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sbarbaraouedraogo@gmail.com